-Airbus A380-800; Emirates is the largest operator of this aircraft with 101 in its fleet and a further 41 on order.
+Airbus A380-800; Emirates is the largest operator of the world's biggest commercial aircraft with 101 in its fleet.

 EK413 Sydney to Dubai.